 Treatments for Alcohol Poisoning

 For alcohol poisoning treatment, medical professionals may try various things, depending on how bad it is.
-For example, if the person cannot breathe on their own, a windpipe might be inserted to help with that issue.
+For example, if the person cannot breathe independently, a windpipe might be inserted to help with that issue.

 And if they’re severely dehydrated, then an IV drip might be given.
 This can deliver fluids, glucose, and vitamins.